-The application process for a green card based on marriage involves multiple steps, such as submitting forms and documents and attending an interview with U.S. immigration authorities.
+The application process for a green card based on marriage involves multiple steps, including submitting forms and documents and attending an interview with U.S. immigration authorities.
 The purpose of all this is to prove:

 If you and your intended (who lives outside the U.S.) have not yet married—or have held an informal ceremony that does not count as an official marriage in the location where it was held—you can apply for a temporary (90-day) visa to enter the U.S. and hold the wedding.

 After your marriage in the U.S., your new spouse can apply to USCIS for a green card, through a process called adjustment of status.
 The two of you will attend a green card interview at a local USCIS office.

 Your Canadian spouse will go through consular processing for an immigrant visa.
 This means the spouse submits paperwork to, and attends an interview at, a U.S. consulate in Canada.
 (The U.S. petitioner might be able to attend, but is not required to.)
 Upon approval, your spouse enters the U.S. on an immigrant visa, at which time he or she becomes a lawful permanent resident.
 The actual green card should arrive by mail some weeks later.